siued/ExtractCompare-Wildbook-database-conversion/src/gui/gui.md

 # The planning for a small GUI for the Seal-Pattern-Recognition project

+# NOTE
+This description was fed into ChatGPT to generate an initial skeleton for the GUI.
+With a few extra prompts asking it to generate some functions which it skipped over, the generated code was then taken and modified heavily to actually fulfill its task.

 ## Usage
 The app is primarily used to upload new pictures  to the wildbook database and run the  matching algorithm on them.